jtrotsky/wise-cli/README.md

 ## wise-cli

 ### why
-Help you integrate Wise into your application.
+Help you integrate the Wise API into your application.
 - get and display quotes
 - view / transfer between balances
 - add / update / delete recipients